The Devil's Heart: Origins

 The Heart was originally created by the same race that built the Guardian of Forever.
 They intended to send the stone on a journey to a different galaxy, where the stone would grow into a second Guardian of Forever.
 However this race died out before they could see that the stone reached its destination, and the stone was unable to complete its journey.

-Over time, the Heart ended up in the hands of a number of different races, and was known by a variety of names.
+Over time, the Heart ended up in the hands of a number of different sapient species, and was known by a variety of names.
 The Heart crash landed on the surface of the Tkon home world, and what were the primitive Tkon people used the Heart's power to create a vast interstellar empire that ultimately collapsed.
 The Heart was later possessed by the Iconian people until their home world was destroyed 200,000 years ago.
 It also figured in early Vulcan history - Surak's family had possession of the Heart until it was taken by a rival clan.
 When the leader of the rival clan left Vulcan, he took the Heart with him to Romulus where the Heart became part of Romulan history.
 The Andorians acquired the stone when the ship carrying the Romulan Emperor crashed on Andor - an Andorian healer used the Heart's power to stop a plague which was devastating the Andorian people.
 It was later given to the Ferengi - the Ferengi were unaware of the Heart's powers, and sealed it in a cargo bay until they reached Qo'noS and traded it with primitive Klingons.
 The ailing Klingon emperor Kessec gave the stone to his slave, who used the stone to found an artist's colony - and she entombed herself alive with the Heart.
 Afterwards, the stone remained sealed in the tomb, and the colony disbanded and was forgotten.